UrbanCode/Deploy-docs/docs/com.udeploy.api.doc/topics/rest_cli_resource_copy_put.md

   (Optional)",
   "agentPool": "Name or ID of an agent pool to use for automation (Optional)",
+  "component": "Name or ID of a component to associate with the resource (Optional)",
   "componentTag": "Name or ID of a component tag to associate with the resource; any components with that tag can be deployed to this resource (Optional)",